 Is Your Business Healthy?
 Use Financial Ratios to Find Out

-The current ratio is an excellent diagnostic tool as it measures whether or not your business has enough resources to pay its bills over the next 12 months.
-The formula is:
+The current ratio measures whether or not your business has enough resources to pay its bills over the next 12 months.

 Current ratio = Current assets/Current liabilities

-The name of this ratio says it all; this ratio shows how much your business is in debt, making it an excellent way to check your business’s long-term solvency.
-The formula is:
+Total debt ratio does exactly what the name suggests: It shows how much your business is in debt.
+Understanding this ratio is an excellent way to check your business’s long-term solvency.

 Total debt ratio = Total debt/Total assets

-This business, then, has $1.11 dollars in debt for every dollar of assets.
-So for this business, the total debt ratio tells us that this business is not in good health and may become really ill; for good health, the total debt ratio should be 1 or less.
+This business, then, is $1.11 in debt for every dollar of assets.
+So for this business, the total debt ratio tells us that this business is not in good health and may become ill.
+For good health, the total debt ratio should be 1.0 or less.

 The lower the debt ratio, the less total debt the business has in comparison to its asset base.
-On the other hand, businesses with high total debt ratios are in danger of becoming insolvent and/or going bankrupt.
-(You can see why lenders take such an interest in this ratio.)
+On the other hand, businesses with high total debt ratios are in danger of becoming insolvent or going bankrupt.
+Lenders pay especially close attention to this ratio.

 $42,325 / $180,980 = 23.4%